 noise power

-The electromagnetic noise radiated into the air from wiring, represented in terms of power.
-Since the noise power is caused by the thermal motion of electrons determined by the temperature of the resistor (conductor), it is also called thermal noise.
-The noise power Pn generated from the resistor (conductor) is expressed by the following formula, where the Boltzmann constant is k (J/K), the absolute temperature is T (K), and the frequency bandwidth is B (Hz).
+The electromagnetic waves emitted into the air from wiring as radiated noise, converted into power.
+Since the noise power is caused by the thermal motion of electrons determined by the temperature of a resistor (conductor), it is also called thermal noise.
+The noise power Pn generated from a resistor (conductor) is expressed by the following equation, where the Boltzmann constant is k (J/K), absolute temperature is T (K), and frequency bandwidth is B (Hz):

 Pn = kTB (W)

-When expressing noise power, the reference is 1PW, and the logarithmic unit decibel (dBPW) is used.
+When expressing noise power, 1PW is used as the reference, and decibel (dBPW) obtained by taking the logarithm is used.